Who am I?

 So I am my thoughts, principles, experiences, and my way of acting and decision making.
 What defines me are the ideals I exhibit in my life.
 So that is who "I am", but another interesting thing about me is that I am made up of a bunch of smaller components - my heart, my lungs, my brain, etc. all working together to power up my body and make me "me".
 Let's extend that idea even further, shall we?

 Throughout time, we humans have evolved.
-Evolution includes physical evolution but also evolution of thought and knowledge.
-If my organs are what makes me ‘me’, then we humans are what makes the “human race” the “human race”.
+Evolution includes physical evolution but also the evolution of thought and knowledge.
+If my organs are what make me 'me', then we humans are what make the "human race" the "human race".
 We are also smaller cogs that are part of a bigger machine.
 And you know what?
-I might not know who found the “wheel” but that dude sure as hell contributed to our evolution of thought and knowledge – so while I still want to be famous cuz it’s proof my contributions were more impactful than others, my main goal is still to just ensure I contribute to the development of people since fame will eventually die.
-Fame is cool, but not important, the most important thing is contribution.
+I might not know who found the "wheel," but that dude sure as hell contributed to our evolution of thought and knowledge — so while I still want to be famous cuz it's proof my contributions were more impactful than others, my main goal is still to just ensure I contribute to the development of people since fame will eventually die.
+Fame is cool, but not important; the most important thing is contribution.

-I call this philosophy “collective contribution”.
-Funny huh?
-Such a deep philosophical story just to say “be a good person and help society”.
-Even funnier when you realize religious people think the same - though due to different reasons.
-I am an athiest, but with a strong moral compass.
+I call this philosophy "collective contribution".
+Funny, huh?
+Such a deep philosophical story just to say "be a good person and help society".
+Even funnier when you realize religious people think the same, though due to different reasons.
+I am an atheist, but I hope I am one with a strong moral compass, with the only difference between theists and me being the lack of belief in a god, rather than a lack of belief in our innate duty to help further humanity.

-There are still a few hurdles to this logic such as the fact evolution is probably the biasing factor into making me care about society.
-Would these things matter if evolutionary biases hadn't pursuaded me into believing this way?
+There are still a few hurdles to this logic, such as the fact that evolution is probably the biasing factor in making me care about society.
+Would these things matter if evolutionary biases hadn't persuaded me into believing this way?
 Honestly - who knows.

 Anywho, this has been my core philosophy since ~16-17.